muhamed42/Assignment-QS3/Contacts-Testcases.md

 - The response includes the error message.
 ### Actual Result
 - The response includes contacts matching the search criteria.
-- Showing all the details of the contact.(Failed)
+- Showing all the details of the contact.

 # Create New Contact
 # TC-09🟢